 In this article from the HPE StoreOnce install series we are going to review the steps to create a StoreOnce NAS Share.
-For the purpose of this deployment in our home lab we are using the HPE StoreOnce VSA appliance which ships with the free 1 TB license for 3 years.
+For the purpose of this deployment in our home lab we are using the HPE StoreOnce VSA appliance which ships with the free 1 TB license.
 At the time of writing the version we can download is 3.16.2-1712.1.

 This version includes enhancements and bug fixes from the previous version together with the ability to create NAS Shares, Catalyst Stores and also emulate Virtual Tape Libraries (VTL).
 This article will cover the steps for creating a StoreOnce NAS Share we can use not just to store our data for longer retention.
 This also makes the perfect target for Backup applications.
 Thus strengthening the flexibility of a Disk to Disk Backup.
 In addition we can also benefit from built-in de-deduplication and encryption.
 The free version of the HPE StoreOnce VSA also allows for the replication between different appliances by simply creating mappings between source and target Shares or Catalyst Stores.